 WPI in, for, and with the World

-Faced with urgent grand challenges, communities around the globe seek solutions and astute and caring partners to help them build a safer, sustainable, and more habitable world.
+Faced with urgent great challenges, communities around the globe seek solutions and astute and caring partners to help them build a safer, sustainable, and more habitable world.
 The Global School responds to that need—as only WPI can.

 The Global School prepares true global problem solvers through undergraduate and graduate programs founded on the university’s half-century of leadership in project-based learning—an educational approach infused across the entire curriculum.
 Its students and faculty go out into the world to address social, technological, ecological, and economic challenges through interdisciplinary, purpose-driven research.
 And, expanding on the local contacts WPI has cultivated through almost five decades of on-site project work at a network of over 50 sites around the globe, the school fosters strong and effective global partnerships.

 Engaging the entire university in engaging with the world, the Global School at WPI focuses the resources and experience of one of the nation’s top technological universities to have a positive impact on the world’s problems.

 From the smallest village to the largest city, people around the world face a common set of needs: potable water, reliable food supplies, clean energy, a healthy and stable environment.
 These and other great problems in the world are at the core of the mission that drives The Global School—and WPI overall.
 It is central to academic programs, its student and faculty research, and the university's partnerships with communities and organizations around the globe.
 As a critical part of WPI's preparation of STEM professionals with a keen global perspective and the opportunity to collaborate with those who best understand the needs at the local level, The Global School will have a lasting impact.

 The Global School Virtual Event Series